lighttransport/tinyusdz/README.md

     * [x] Can be compiled with standalone MSVC compilers(Build Tools for Visual Studio 2019)
   * [x] clang 3.4 or later https://clang.llvm.org/cxx_status.html
   * [x] llvm-mingw(clang) supported
+  * [x] MinGW gcc supported, but not recommended(You may got compilation failure depending on your build configuration: https://github.com/syoyo/tinyusdz/issues/33 , and linking takes too much time if you use default bfd linker.).
+If you want to compile TinyUSDZ in MinGW environment, llvm-mingw(clang) is recommended to use.

 ## Build